GNUfault/CINU/README.md

-# Connor's UNIX
+# CINU
-Connor's UNIX - Custom microkernel in C and assembly
+CINU (pronouced SEE-NEW) is a custom microkernel in C and assembly